latest nhpb_banner 1__compressed2

 • The vocational rehabilitation programs provide evaluations, assertive technology, counseling and guidance, job readiness training, learning job seeking skills, and transportation services.

-A main goal of the bureau is to help individuals with vision disabilities make decisions about their future employment through testing and evaluation that is tailored to their specific needs.
-The program also offers them access to training and counseling which can help them learn to maneuver safely with confidence.
+• A main goal of the bureau is to help individuals with disabilities make decisions about their future employment through testing and evaluation that is tailored to their specific needs.
+This can even include activities such as survey taking - and look here for a list of survey companies to use to make money.

 Nevada Department of Health and Human Services may be able to assist children and youth that are under the age of 22.
 It will help those with an increased risk for chronic physical, developmental, behavioral, or emotional conditions.
 It will assist those that require health care and other services beyond those usually needed by children in the state.
-Toll-free hotline 1-866-254-3964
+Many other benefits are offered too.
+Call (775) 684-4000.

 Non-profit and additional government benefits for the disabled